pthakkar07/Web_scraping_using_PHP/README.md

 1) Written in PHP5+, an HTML DOM parser is good because it enables you to access and use HTML quite easily and comfortably.
 2) With it, you can find the tags on an HTML page with selectors pretty much like jQuery.

+# My project is running live at https://priyalassignment.000webhostapp.com/
-# I have used Localhost server for running my project.
+I have used Localhost server for running my project.
 Documentation:- https://simplehtmldom.sourceforge.io/manual.htm

-Regarding Project Plan:- is
+Regarding Project Plan:-

 Project Title:- I have to display top 10 medium article that user have entered in search box.(Provide live suggestion to user in search query box and if article is not found regarding particular word then display similar word that user can search in search query box.)

 Project Plan and Each file explanation:-